Jhuighuy/TitSolver/tests/tit/graph/README.md

 # `tests/tit/graph`

-This directory contains tests for `tit::graph` library.
+This directory contains tests for the `tit::graph` library.